jeffreykegler/personal/timeline.md

 and Aho and Ullman, p.
 368.
 -->

+# Terms: LL and LR

-With this, the meaning of "LR" shifts slightly.
+When LL is added to the vocabulary of parsing, the meaning of "LR" shifts slightly.
 In 1965 Knuth meant LR to mean
 "translatable from left to right".
 <!--